blackberry-garance/flowershow-app/blog/how-to-set-custom-fonts.md

 ---
 title: How to Set Customize the Fonts on Your Site
-description: Learn how to enhance your site's typography by using custom fonts from Google Fonts
+description: Learn how to enhance your site's typography with Google Fonts
 date: 2025-06-29
 authors:
   - olayway